Bernie Sanders on Women’s Rights

 Sexual and Domestic Violence: Sexual and domestic violence must be addressed by strengthening the laws on stalking, granting temporary visas to battered undocumented women, reauthorizing the Violence Against Women Act, and increasing funding for domestic violence programs.

 Equal Rights Amendment: Gender equality should be guaranteed by the Constitution.

 Sexual & Reproductive Health

 In recent years, there has been a wave of legislation at the state level to prevent women from accessing safe abortions.
-Bernie believes in a woman’s right to choose, and as such, firmly objects to such efforts and has co-sponsored and supported legislation to lift such restrictions.
-In addition, he supports increased funding for family planning and contraceptives.
+Bernie believes in a woman’s right to choose, and has cosponsored and supported legislation to protect those rights.

 But doesn’t Bernie want to reduce the number of abortions?

-So, Bernie is pro-choice.
+Bernie is pro-choice.
 Where does he stand on access to contraceptives?